|

 • If you’d rather have a neck wallet than a money belt, this has RFID blocking built into it as well.

-Some Tipping guides for Istanbul (and Turkey)
+Some general guides for Tipping

 In Turkey tips are called “bahşiş” (bah sheesh).
 In general, tipping in Turkey is quite modest compared to the American standard.

 You can tip for good service and if you’re not pleased with the service, don’t tip.
+If, however, they did a great job, then it is a great idea.

 While most industries outside of tourism don’t expect tips, many within the tourism industry have come to expect them and count on them to help supplement their lower wages.

+You can’t go wrong in being generous as long as it is within reason.
 By this, I simply mean that you won’t want to be so generous that you draw attention to yourself and make yourself a target for a scam or something.

 Be wise and generous at the same time.
 Let’s check out a few of the industry standards.